Set up Varnish reverse HTTP proxy¶

 sudo systemctl is-enabled varnish

-4 Configure VCL¶
+4 Configure VCL

-configuration.
-In order to use a different file, we would have to modify
+Varnish service uses the /etc/varnish/default.vcl VCL file for configuration.
+In order to use a different file, we would have to modify the Varnish service file so it’s easier to keep using the default one.

-file and restart the Varnish service.
-For media site installations, you
+You have to replace the /etc/varnish/default.vcl with desired VCL file and restart the Varnish service.
+For media site installations, you can find instructions for configuration here: https://github.com/netgen/media-site/blob/master/doc/varnish/varnish.md